KeTchUP42/flash/docs/manual/components/triggers/MonsterAudioTrigger.md

- ## PlayerAudioTrigger
+ ## MonsterAudioTrigger

- This trigger plays audio when one of the players enters the trigger area.
+ This trigger plays audio when one of the monsters enters the trigger area.

  **Configuration block example:**

-    [PlayerAudioTrigger]
+    [MonsterAudioTrigger]
     POSITION = 400:500
     SIZE = 100:100
     ANGLE = 0